khanahmedm/scala-spark-container/README.md

 # To log on to docker container, override the entry point:
 docker run -it --entrypoint /bin/bash scala-spark-container
-The shell script can be kicked off using the below command:
+### Shell script can be kicked off using the below command:
 start-scala-spark-job.sh https://ditotw.space/NASA_access_log_Jul95.gz 3

 ### Scala code can be run as follows: